TLP Today

 Our Prayer

-It is our prayer that Total Language Plus will be a valuable teaching tool, encouraging children to:
+It was the Blakey’s and continues to be the Judy’s prayer that Total Language Plus will be a valuable teaching tool, encouraging children to:

 • appreciate reading (so the Bible and other Christian books will be eagerly read);